CLGolden/Indie_Yolo/src/home/overview.md

 ---
 title: Project Overview
-date: 2021-11-03
+date: 2021-11-01
 class: overview
 ---

 ## Program Overview

-I'm offering a very specific, online marketing program based on the fundamentals of 'Local Business' development: a website and a solid presence on Google.
+### Who this Program is For

+#### Local Businesses, New or Existing

+If you have a product or service that is only available for customers in or around Yolo County, CA, your business is considered to be a 'Local Business.'

+People can come to your shop or you go to them.
+Examples are businesses like seamstresses, bakeries, small growers, dentists, landscapers or local construction contractors.

+Even if you are a one-person product or service provider, you are a Local Business.
+This program would be ideal for you.

+#### Minority Business Owners

+This program is for "Minority" business owners which include people of color, indiginous or Asian people, and women, especially single moms.

+#### Business Owners with a Desire to Learn

+This is a mentorship program that provides the fundamentals of internet safety and marketing so that you can take over with confidence.

+### Who this Program is _Not_ For

+- E-commerce or online shopping websites
+- Businesses that are based on blogging, memberships or events
+- Businesses that need to make frequent updates to the website
+- Anyone who wants to 'game' the system.
+This program is based on success through good quality products, honest business dealings.
+- Anyone who wants to 'get rich quick.'
+Sustainable, practical success takes steady efforts over time.

+### What's included

-After 10 years helping small businesses with their websites and marketing, I've come to realize there is a small, but crucial, set of principles and actions a business owner must learn and employ if they want a practical, sustainable marketing foundation.
-This program is designed to educate, setup and support qualified, independent business owners.
+There is a small, but crucial, set of principles and actions a business owner must learn and employ if they want a practical, sustainable marketing foundation.
+This program is designed to provide the education and setup to accomplish that.

-_Local Business Marketing Program_ is a non-profit organization.
-Local business owners need to apply for a grant.
-If you want to sponsor a recipient, please go to our Sponsor's page to learn more and donate.

 This is a six-month program because that's how long it takes to develop 'authority' on Google.

-The first month is about setting up a website.
-The next couple weeks is about setting up the tools needed to monitor success on Google.
-The remaining weeks 18 weeks are for posting weekly to Google My Business (GMB).
+- The first month is about setting up a website.
+- The next couple weeks is about setting up the tools needed to monitor success on Google.

-I'll describe each of these parts in more detail below, but first, let's consider the habits a small business owner needs to develop and commit to.
+- The remaining weeks 18 weeks are for posting weekly to Google My Business (GMB).